|Degree Awarded:||Bachelor of Engineering (BEng)|

 - Subject to competition, candidates may be required to present averages/grades above the minimum.

 The Faculty of Engineering and Architectural Science (FEAS) through the Department of Electrical, Computer, and Biomedical Engineering offers the BEng in Biomedical Engineering four-year degree program.
-The Bachelor of Engineering, Biomedical Engineering program is accredited by the Canadian Engineering Accreditation Board (CEAB).
+The Bachelor of Engineering, Biomedical Engineering program is accredited by the Canadian Engineering Accreditation Board, external link, opens in new window (CEAB).
 Our Biomedical Engineering program aims to take advantage of the strategic location of Ryerson University in proximity to Toronto's Discovery District and seven world-class hospitals.

 The Department of Electrical, Computer, and Biomedical Engineering in collaboration with the Departments of Aerospace Engineering, Biology, Chemical Engineering, Chemistry, Physics, Computer Science, Industrial and Mechanical Engineering, and Mathematics at Ryerson University will deliver the curriculum.